Follow-Up Sessions for Craniosacral Therapy in New York City

 - A gradual easing of symptoms and an emerging sense of well-being.

 These responses usually pass within a few days as your system settles into a new balance.
+They reflect the nervous system reorganizing after the gentle work done in session.

 In the first few days